k-vaughn/ITS-open-source/docs/maintainer-responsibilities.md

 - overrides/main.html (adds a status badge to the page)
 - overrides/partials/nav.html (changes the naviation heading to be "Contents")
 - overrides/partials/toc.html (changes TOC heading to be the document name)

+Finally, the site **shall** include installation guidance, which **may** be contained in the README.md file, a separate INSTALLATION.md file, or in project documentation.

 !!! note "GitHub Help"
     A template repository containing all of these files, which can be used to initialize new projects, is stored on the [ITE GitHub Site](https://github.com/ite-org/open-source-template).